alt3/Docusaurus.Powershell/docusaurus/docs/faq/multi-line-examples.md

 ## Code Fence Detection

 Unfortunately these single-line examples no longer suffice as authors are now creating advanced functions which require **complex multi-lined code examples** to properly inform their end-users.

+Because Microsoft
-Because Microsoft does not (and cannot) support these use-cases, Docusaurus comes with `Code Fence Detection`, allowing you to use common markdown code fences to indicate where your example code block starts and where it ends.
+does not (and cannot) support these use-cases, Docusaurus comes with `Code Fence Detection`, allowing you to use markdown code fences to indicate where your example code block starts and where it ends.

-A simple example would look similar to:
+Code fencing ensures identical rendering across all Powershell versions and looks similar to:

 ```
 .EXAMPLE
-    ```powershell
+    ```ps
     $description = 'Code Fenced example with a description'
     $names | Foreach-Object {} {
         Write-Host 'Indentation and empty newlines within the fenced code block will be respected'